shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_11.md

 In this task, you run your Function locally through the Visual Studio debugger, to verify that it is properly configured and able to retrieve documents from the `policy` container in your Storage account.

 > **IMPORTANT**: Internet Explorer on Windows Server 2019 does not include functionality to open PDF documents.
-To view the downloaded policy documents in this task, you need to use Microsoft Edge Browser in your LabVM..
+To view the downloaded policy documents in this task, you need to [download and install the Microsoft Edge browser](https://www.microsoft.com/edge) for Windows 10 on your LabVM.

 1. In the Visual Studio Solution Explorer, right-click the `Contoso.FunctionApp` project, and then select **Debug** and **Start new instance**.